RocketChat/docs-old/guides/administration/admin-panel/settings/oauth/facebook-oauth-setup.md

 ![](<../../../../../.gitbook/assets/image (664) (1) (1) (1).png>)

-* Copy the credentials and fill them in the Google section of the OAuth configuration on your RocketChat server then hit **Save changes**
+* Copy the credentials and fill them in the Google section of the OAuth configuration on your Rocket.Chat server then hit **Save changes**

 ![](<../../../../../.gitbook/assets/image (686) (1) (1).png>)